 Off the interstate highway, reminders of Montana’s pioneer days are evident for all who care to explore.
 Old homesteads are always an interesting find.
 Near Hysham (pop.
 364), an old log cabin sits quietly and abandoned on the short-grass prairie.
 An ancient windmill stands nearby, and rattlesnakes hide under wind-dried boards.
 Horseshoes lay scattered on the ground by the broken down corral.
 Dreams long forgotten.
 Who might have lived in a place like this?
 Were the days happy and prosperous?
 On a warm summer afternoon, a visitor to the cabin is greeted by curious mule deer.
 The mule deer soon become spooked by the “intruder” and run slowly to the surrounding hills.

 Travel tip: Pictures okay, but don’t mess with private property.

-Before the mountain men, prospectors, and settlers moved west, Montana was home to thousands on Indians.
+Before the mountain men, prospectors, and settlers moved west, Montana was home to thousands of Native Americans.
 The Little Bighorn Battlefield National Monument, near Hardin (pop.
 3,300), is testimony of their valiant efforts to protect their land from outsiders.
-The U.S. Army had been sent west by the government to subdue the Indians.
-At the famous Battle of the Little Bighorn, on June 25, 1876, the Indians fought back and were victorious.
-Sioux and Cheyenne Indians led by Crazy Horse and Sitting Bull delivered a deadly blow, killing George Custer and many soldiers.
+The U.S. Army had been sent west by the government to subdue Native Americans.
+At the famous Battle of the Little Bighorn, June 25-26, 1876, various tribes fought back and were victorious.
+Sioux and Cheyenne warriors led by Crazy Horse and Sitting Bull delivered a deadly blow, killing George Custer and many soldiers.
 An outfit called Apsaalooke Tours offers a one-hour tour of the site.
 A stop here is a must for all who travel this way.

 Travel tip: There’s no sales tax in Montana, so buy now.